 Maternity leave was my first time off that extended beyond 2 weeks and I naively envisioned 6 months of catching up on the best books and movies of all time and being outside at the playground all day every day with my newborn.
 Ever put a baby in a swing?
 Of course, not.
 You don't.
 I had lots to learn and needless to say I didn't read a single book or catch a film.
 Maternity leave was not a holiday, but it also wasn't the most intellectually stimulating of activities either.
 I couldn't wait to get back to work.
 I'm grateful for being there every moment for my son that first year and I'm grateful I went back to work.

-I had several professional goals across the years, 4 that stand out: 1) to get promoted to Development Manager - tick; 2) to inch my salary over $100k/year - tick; 3) to be the best 'insert role' (my growth mindset left this unachievable); and 4) the ultimate, and it took 25 years to achieve, to have work where I could control my schedule - tick.
+I had several professional goals across the years: 1) to get promoted to Development Manager - tick; to inch my salary over $100k/year - tick; to work at an international NGO and at a think tank - tick; and the ultimate, and it took 25 years to achieve, to have work where I could control my schedule - tick.

 Since 2016, I've had my own business as a freelancer.
 I love it!
 And, the flexible schedule and flexible work venues are amazing.
 It makes it hard to imagine leaping back into a full-time office job, which is why I'm so grateful I did have it for all those years.
 The profound benefits from working full-time, day after day, aside from survival, of course, was like a practice.
 A yoga practice.
 One that needed that much time to develop.
 Building a girl and stretching her to become better and make the difficult stuff easier.